Coreboost/vmsport/src/ifdlparser/notes.md

 Notes about the generation of JavaScript/HTML/Backend
 =====================================================
+- Get a Python server up and running with Socket.io and Flask (Flask is for Rest so is it really needed or??)
+- Define an end-point for loading up a form.
+Something like: /loadform/form-name
+- This should send over the form definition and the initial data and then we go into send/recieve mode until we close things some kind of session/auth needs to be done but that can be left for later.
 - Need to generate code for the default keybindings:
   Tab/Enter -> Next field
   F12/Backspace/Shift-tab -> Previous field